GITEDOS/Project-theta/README.md

 # Healthcare SQL Data Cleaning Project

-This project focuses on cleaning a real-world healthcare dataset using **MySQL**.
-The dataset contains over 10,000 records of patient information, diagnoses, admissions, and more.
+This project focuses on cleaning a Synthetic healthcare dataset using **MySQL**.
+The dataset contains over 1,000 records of patient information, diagnoses, admissions, and more.

 ---